Woman Is the Nigger of the World: In popular culture

+Guns N' Roses singer Axl Rose referenced the song when defending his use of slurs in his song "One in a Million".

 An episode of the television series Better Things, written by Pamela Adlon and Louis C.K., named "Woman is the Something of the Something", features characters discussing the saying "woman is the nigger of the world".

 Chart performance

 Personnel

 Personnel on the single and Some Time in New York City recording are: